Handicapping in Go

 In the game of Go, a handicap can be given when two players of different strengths play each other to offset the difference and make a close, exciting game more likely.
 Handicapping is much more common in Go than in other board games, as the system adapts comparatively well to handicaps; perhaps half of all Go games are played with handicaps.
 Handicaps are given by means of stones and compensation points (komi).
-A small handicap such as might be given with a difference of one rank is that the weaker player plays as Black and gets the first move, but offers no komi for the advantage.
+A small handicap is the weaker player plays as Black and gets the first move, but offers no komi for the advantage.
+This might be given with a difference of one rank between players.
 Larger handicaps give free stones placed at the start of the game for the Black player.

 Handicap stones

 The rank difference within a given amateur ranking system is one guide to how many handicap stones should be given to make the game a more equal contest.
 As a general rule, each rank represents the value of one stone.
 For example, a 3 kyu player gives a 7 kyu player four handicap stones to allow for an interesting game with roughly equal challenge for both players.
 If traditional fixed placement of the handicap stones is used, nine stones is normally the maximum handicap.
 Larger handicaps are possible, but generally result in a strange game, as this means one player is comparatively very weak and may not be understanding White's moves well.

 The above rank relationship applies for kyu and amateur dan (1-7d) ranks.
 Professional dan ranks are not as comparable.
 They are awarded by professional Go players' organizations, and unlike amateur ranks are more an indication of achievements in tournament play.
 They can still be used as a rough guess, but the skill difference in professional dan ranks can be less than a third of a stone per rank.